February 2025

 Interprofessional Connection

-Our lab presented a workshop series to campus community workers in partnership with University Police Department!
-Many thanks to campus professionals for sharing their insight and priorities for research.
+Our lab presented a workshop series to campus community workers on communication in autism in partnership with University Police Department!
+Many thanks to campus professionals for sharing their insight.

-Teresa Girolamo spoke to multidisciplinary healthcare practitioners, self-advocates, and family members at San Diego LEND’s Culturally Responsive Care Seminar Series about culturally partnered assessment development for self-determination.
+Teresa Girolamo spoke to multidisciplinary healthcare practitioners, self-advocates, and family members at San Diego LEND about assessment development for self-determination.

 Student News

-Ainsley Jennieve Perez and Brianna Ángel were accepted as San Diego Leadership Education in Neurodevelopmental and Other Related Disabilities (LEND) mid-term trainees, a unique, interdisciplinary leadership training program funded by a grant from the Health Resources and Services Administration.
+Ainsley and Brianna were accepted as San Diego Leadership Education in Neurodevelopmental and Other Related Disabilities (LEND) mid-term trainees, a unique, interdisciplinary leadership training program funded by a grant from the Health Resources and Services Administration.
 Congratulations, Ainsley & Brianna!

 February 2024